Synthetic data: Machine learning

 This usage of synthetic data has been proposed for computer vision applications, in particular object detection, where the synthetic environment is a 3D model of the object, and learning to navigate environments by visual information.

 At the same time, transfer learning remains a nontrivial problem, and synthetic data has not become ubiquitous yet.
 Research results indicate that adding a small amount of real data significantly improves transfer learning with synthetic data.
 Advances in generative adversarial networks (GAN), lead to the natural idea that one can produce data and then use it for training.
-This fully synthetic approach has not yet materialized, although GANs and adversarial training in general are already successfully used to improve synthetic data generation.

-Currently, synthetic data is used in practice for emulated environments for training self-driving cars (in particular, using realistic computer games for synthetic environments), point tracking, and retail applications, with techniques such as domain randomizations for transfer learning.
+Since at least 2016, such adversarial training has been successfully used to produce synthetic data of sufficient quality to produce state-of-the-art results in some domains, without even needing to re-mix real data in with the generated synthetic data.

+Examples

+In 1987, a Navlab autonomous vehicle used 1200 synthetic road images as one approach to training.

+In 2021, Microsoft released a database of 100,000 synthetic faces based on (500 real faces) that claims to "match real data in accuracy".

+In 2023, Nature (journal) published a cover of their Nature's 10 series designed by Kim Albrecht of the project "Artificial Worldviews."
+The cover features a mapping of over 18,000 synthetically generated data points prompted from ChatGPT on the categories of knowledge.